 Hayward Neighborhood Alert (HNA) is a nonprofit organization, incorporated in 1978 and governed by an elected board of directors.
 It is a membership organization.

-Members of HNA receive a periodic newsletter listing topics and guest speakers at member meetings held the last Wednesday of the months of January, March, May, September and October.
-The newsletter includes the city’s crime statistics by police beat and crime prevention articles by Hayward Police Department (HPD) personnel.
-It also includes a calendar of special events.
+Members of HNA may receive a periodic newsletter listing topics and guest speakers at the General Meetings, open to the public, held the last Wednesday of the months of January, March, May, September and October.
+The newsletter includes crime prevention articles by Hayward Police Department (HPD) personnel.
+It also includes upcoming special events.

-Neighborhood Alert members are encouraged to attend the regular meetings offered through the Hayward Police Department.
+All Hayward residents and businesses are encouraged to attend the HNA General Meetings offered in partnership with the Hayward Police Department.

 Become a member and join a special group of residents, like yourself, who care about their neighborhoods.
 Their enthusiasm and dedication make the philosophy of “Neighbors knowing and helping neighbors” a reality.